McIntosh-Lab/tvb_demo/README.md

 git clone https://github.com/McIntosh-Lab/tvb_demo.git
 ```

 14. In order to use TVB in [JupyterLab](https://jupyterhub.cedar.computecanada.ca/), you will need to setup a kernel for TVB.
 After running the following commands, you should be able to create Notebooks with the PythonTVB kernel and run existing TVB Notebooks using the PythonTVB kernel on JupyterLab.
+You must have the virtual_aging_brain Python environment activated to run the following commands (which you should already have in step 11 if you have not started a new terminal session):
 ```
 mkdir -p ~/.local/share/jupyter/kernels
 pip install --no-index ipykernel